10 Best SUVs for Seniors in 2026: Easy-to-Enter Models Ranked

 Best use case for Chevrolet Equinox

-The Equinox suits seniors looking for modern technology, good visibility, and affordable pricing.
-Its five-year cost to own ranks in the top 10% for affordability among compact SUVs.
+The Equinox appeals to seniors who want modern technology and good visibility without stretching the budget.
+Its five-year cost to own lands in the top 10% for affordability among compact SUVs, which is no small thing when every dollar counts.

 2025 Mazda CX-90